 The comparison in this blog is not aimed at labeling one cartridge superior to the other one.
 Looking at different performance categories, each cartridge will do well in some and do poorly in others.
 We will look at ballistic performance, rounds for both cartridges and draw conclusions.

 Back in the late seventies NATO countries decided that there was a need to replace the 7.62x51 mm round which was in use.
-The problem with the 7.62x51mm round was that the rifle weight, ammo weight, length of the rifle, and recoil did not match the kind of combat that was happening in the world at the time.
+The problem with the 7.62x51 mm round was that the rifle weight, ammo weight, length of the rifle, and recoil did not match the kind of combat that was happening in the world at that time.

 After that decision was made, the 5.56x45 mm round, which was lighter, was created.
 It had a high-velocity and its trajectory was flatter than for the 7.62x51.
 The lighter recoil suited the automatic and semi-automatic shooting scenarios, and soldiers were able to carry the same ammunition load or more, at a lighter weight.

-The 5.56x45 was gotten from the .223 Remington cartridge; however they are not the same.
+The 5.56x45 came from the .223 Remington cartridge; however they are not the same.
 Rifles made to hold the 5.56 NATO rounds can hold .223 Remington cartridges, but not all rifles that are made to hold .223 rounds can fire the 5.56x45 cartridges.
-This is due to the higher pressure produced when shooting.
+This is due to the higher pressure produced while shooting.

 This round is often used in close quarters firing and in shooting competitions.
 It is also popular among hunters.
 The AK-47, a very popular rifle, is chambered for this round.